 Though you can claim for specialist clothing, say you need a pair of steel cap boots.
 You’re unlikely to wear the boots outside of company uses so these could be expensed to the company.
 This is the same with items such as safety helmets and protective clothing.

 Mileage claims depend on whether the vehicle is company-owned or owned by you personally.
 If you personally own the vehicle, any travel to and from your temporary place of work can be claimed as an expense, at the following rates:

 - First 10,000 miles in the tax year – 45p

 - Over 10,000 miles in the tax year – 25p

 These rates take into consideration the costs of running the vehicle and fuel costs.

 If it is a company vehicle, how much you claim depends on the size of the engine.
 For example, for a petrol car with an engine up to 14,000, you can claim 11p per mile.

-Mileage can also be claimed back as a passenger in car or van for any work journeys at a rate of 5p a mile.
+Mileage can also be claimed back as a passenger in car or van for any work journeys at a rate of 5p per mile.

 If you use a motorcycle or a bicycle for work travel the mileage rates there is a flat rate of 24p per mile for a motorcycle and 20p for a bicycle.